zyphren/zyphren.github.io/docs/index.md

     This site is a personal blog built with MkDocs, where I share some notes and summaries.

 # Table of Contents
-Under construction and tings to learn
+???+ info "Under construction and things to learn"
     - [x] Mkdocs materials
     - [ ] CSS HTML
     - [ ] Typst
     - [x] climate index
     - [ ] git
     - [ ] precipitation

 ???+ success inline "Note list"
     <center>Analytical Mechanics</center>
     <center>Rigid Body Dynamics</center>